-The Michigan Department of Education rolled out a new Parent Dashboard for School Transparency this month that offers a simpler way of browsing data on your child’s school or schools you’re considering.
+Last year, the Michigan Department of Education rolled out a Parent Dashboard for School Transparency that offers a simpler way of browsing data on your child’s school or schools you’re considering.

 New data available

-Developed with the input of parents, the new site aims to make school data more transparent, according to state superintendent Brian Whiston.
+Developed with the input of parents, the new site aims to make school data more transparent, according to former state superintendent, Brian Whiston.